What is an Authenticated Sending Domain?

 A subdomain is an extension of your primary domain.
 Subdomains are typically used to create staging sites to test updates to a website before they are formally published.
 In this case, the subdomain you create will be used as part of the email address you send marketing content from.

-What does an authenticated sending domain look like in the inbox?
+What does a verified sending domain look like in the inbox?

 Let’s look at two from addresses in the inboxes of a Sendlane staff member: